The Babbler and the Balance Keeper

 There is no secret hid from the gods, whose eyes wander the whole earth.

 The girls who closed their eyes had as many scars and bruises as the one who kept hers open.
-What would happen if she pushed back hard enough at the voice always shrieking its warnings into her skull?
+What would happen if Quincy pushed back hard enough at the voice always shrieking its warnings inside her skull?

 Live or die?